- Location: Little Rock, AR

 - Ballpark: Ray Winder Field (Travelers Field until 1966) 1963-2006; Dickey-Stephens Park 2007-present

-The current Travs actually came to Little Rock from Tulsa, OK, in a rare franchise swap.
+The entity currently operating as the Travs actually came to Little Rock proper from Tulsa, OK, in a rare franchise swap.
 The 1966 exchange put Double-A baseball back in Little Rock and Triple-A in Tulsa - albeit the latter was briefly.
 The Travs have been stable ever since, but the Triple-A franchise that went to Oklahoma moved three more times before finally finding success as the Louisville Redbirds - now Bats - in 1982.
 As for the Travelers, the longtime Los Angeles Angels' affiliate switched to the Mariners in 2017.

 Organized Baseball was tumultuous in 1950s Arkansas.
 The decade dawned with four affiliated teams in the state - the Travs in the Southern Association, and the Cotton States League's El Dorado Oilers, Hot Springs Bathers, and Pine Bluff Judges.
 The figure grew to five in 1951, with the Fort Smith Indians of the Western Association - but that would be the peak.
 The WA folded after the 1953 season, and the CSL followed at the end of the 1955 campaign.
 That left only the Rock, whose vulnerability was soon proven three times: In 1956, the team moved to Alabama in mid-July.
 That didn't work, either; the next season, Montgomery was in the Alabama-Florida League and Little Rock was back in the Association.
-That was the year, perhaps cognizant of being the last Arkansas team standing, the Travs started going by Arkansas.
+That was the year, perhaps cognizant of being the last Arkansas team standing, the Travs started using their state's name as their locale name.
 When 1958 saw only 68,000 fans attend 77 games, though, the club picked up and moved again - this time to Shreveport, LA.

 That's when Ray Winder rolled up his sleeves.
-After joining the team in 1915 as a ticket taker, he had risen through heading business operations and being general manager into partial ownership.
-He created the Arkansas Travelers Baseball Club, Inc., selling shares for $5 apiece and making it possible to buy and move the New Orleans Pelicans.
+After joining the operation in 1915 as a ticket taker, he had risen through heading business operations and being general manager into partial ownership.
+He created the Arkansas Travelers Baseball Club, Inc., in which he sold shares for $5 apiece, to make it possible to buy and move the New Orleans Pelicans.
+Community ownership of a U.S. professional sports franchise was most famously undertaken in Green Bay, WI, in 1923 - to this day, the NFL's Packers remain the only such in a major league level - but it was unprecedented in professional baseball.
+The Rochester Red Wings became community-owned in the same off-season, but in both that and the Green Bay case the purchase funded saving or reviving an existing franchise.
+Winder was the first to establish a fan-owned entity to buy and move a team from elsewhere.

-Whether or not Winder knew it, though, that was no permanent solution.
+Whether or not Winder knew it at the time, though, that was no permanent solution.
 The Southern Association was dying, largely because it was still fighting integration 13 years after Jackie Robinson first played in the National League.

 The circuit's end came after the 1961 season, leaving Travelers Field without a team for the third time in five years.
 Travs teams had played in the SA from 1901 through 1909, 1915 through the 1956 mid-season, 1957, 1960 and 1961 - winning championships in 1920, 1937, 1942, and 1951.

-In 1963, the city was awarded a new franchise in the Triple-A International League as an affiliate of the Philadelphia Phillies.
-While that was a promotion, it was into a very expensive world for a market the size of Little Rock - the southwest corner of a footprint that stretched all the way to eastern Canada.
+In 1963, Winder's corporation was awarded a new franchise in the Triple-A International League as an affiliate of the Philadelphia Phillies.
+While that was a promotion, it was into a very expensive world for a market the size of Little Rock - stretching the southwest corner of a footprint that stretched all the way to eastern Canada.
 Triple-A was working through its own problems at the time, folding the American Association after that very campaign.
-Fallout included switching the Travs to the Pacific Coast League in 1964 - further increasing travel expenses by putting the team at the southeast corner of a footprint that stretched to the Pacific Northwest and even Hawai'i.
+Fallout included switching the Travs to the Pacific Coast League in 1964 - further increasing travel expenses by putting the team at a new southeast corner of a footprint that stretched to the Pacific Northwest and even Hawai'i.

 In 1966, Travelers Field was renamed Ray Winder Field to honor Winder's work and wizardry.